FantasticFiasco/sandbox-hateoas/README.md

 ## Implementations

-The following implementations currently exist in this repository:
+The following implementations currently exist in this repository.

 - [.NET Core backend with the HAL-browser as client](./src/hal/dotnet-and-hal-browser)